How to line desk, kitchen and dresser drawers with decorative paper. No measuring needed to get the perfect fit.

-Besides my enjoyment of adding fall textures and colors around my house when the autumn leaves begin to fall, I also begin to get that overwhelming urge to clean and organize everything in my home… also known as nesting.
+Besides my enjoyment of the changing seasons I also begin to get that overwhelming urge to clean and organize everything in my home… also known as nesting.

 It hit me hard when I returned home from a 3-day trip I took earlier in the week.

 I want everything to be easy to access and most of all organized.